Isle of Wight Guru

 If you're not bringing your own bike, then bike hire options on the Isle of Wight include:

-• Wight Cycle Hire (near the Yarmouth ferry port)
+• Wight Cycle Hire (10 minute walk from the Yarmouth ferry port)

-• Tav Cycles (near to the Ryde ferry port)
+• Tav Cycles (15-20 minutes walk from the Ryde ferry ports)

-You can expect to pay about £15-£20 to hire a bike for the day from most of these places.
+You can expect to pay about £15 - £30 to hire a bike for the day from most of these places.
+Electric bikes are more expensive.

 Tapnell Farm is also worth a mention as it offers bike hire for its guests.
 There are several different types of accommodation at the site in the West Wight including Tom's Eco Lodges (safari tents, sleeps 8), modulogs (sleeps 6), log cabins (sleeps 8), pods (sleeps 4) and geodomes (sleeps 6).
 They've also got a 16 person manor house on the site.